-Ability to Create a Unique Type of Beauty.
+Ability To Create a Unique Type of Beauty

 French Actress and director Eva Le Gallienne, was revered for years in the French theatre.
-According to actress Mariette Hartley’s memoir, “Breaking the Silence” at some point during her middle years, a fire gravely damaged her hands to the point of ruining the acting career which she had begun to build during her teens.
+According to actress Mariette Hartley’s memoir, Breaking the Silence, at some point during her middle years, a fire gravely damaged her hands to the point of ruining the acting career which she had begun to build during her teens.

-This actress decided to shape an illusion, which could bring her hands grace and elegance.
+This actress decided to shape an illusion which could bring her hands grace and elegance.

-Arguably, this praise could have been offered by way of sympathy, still, seeing her during her final years, Ms. Hartley believed such compliments were based on genuine skill, rather than sympathy or compassion.
+Arguably, this praise could have been offered by way of sympathy, still, seeing her during her final years, Ms. Hartley believed such compliments were based on genuine skill rather than sympathy or compassion.

-Everything has its beauty, but not everyone sees it.— Confucius
+Everything has its beauty, but not everyone sees it.

-Exploring The Wish For Cosmetic Surgery
+Exploring the Wish for Cosmetic Surgery

 While some cosmetic surgeons will operate on anyone willing to pay the price, ethical doctors will do all they can to ascertain expectations.
-At times, with the aid of a psycho-therapist, the surgeon will opt not to operate if the requested results cannot be achieved.
+At times, with the aid of a psychotherapist, the surgeon will opt not to operate if the requested results cannot be achieved.

-If a woman over 50 brings photos taken during her high school graduation, senior prom, wedding day and such, a meticulous surgeon will explain the benefits and limitations which can be provided, and those which cannot be.
+If a woman over 50 brings photos taken during her high school graduation, senior prom, wedding day, and such, a meticulous surgeon will explain the benefits and limitations which can be provided and those which cannot be.

-In her final memoir, “Unsinkable”, its title based on her major film performance in “The Unsinkable Molly Brown”, long-term actress Debbie Reynolds recounts the vicissitudes of the ageing process.
+In her final memoir, Unsinkable—its title based on her major film performance in The Unsinkable Molly Brown, long-term actress Debbie Reynolds recounts the vicissitudes of the ageing process.
 Whatever method may be deployed, the erosion of time can be halted for only so long.

-Debbie Reynolds admits the reflection shown by her mirror looks like it must belong to someone else.
+Debbie Reynolds admits the reflection shown in her mirror looks like it must belong to someone else.
 Still, along with other ageing actresses, Ms. Reynolds made every effort to continue her career, applauded by many.

-This truth is continued in her daughter, Carrie Fisher’s last memoir, “The Princess Diarist”.
+This truth is continued in her daughter Carrie Fisher’s last memoir, The Princess Diarist.

 Recognised by a young mother and small daughter, Carrie showed them a picture of herself as Princess Leia in the film Star Wars.
 At that, the child brightened, but only for a brief enough time to understand the difference.

-Seeing an updated photo, and the true Carrie Fisher, she wailed, ”But I want the other one.”
+Seeing an updated photo and the true Carrie Fisher, she wailed, ”But I want the other one.”

-Perhaps, on some level, no matter how old we become, many of us continue to yearn, and even believe, in some miraculous way, we can return to ”The Other One.”
+Perhaps, on some level, no matter how old we become, many of us continue to yearn and even believe, in some miraculous way, we can return to "the other one."

 © 2020 Colleen Swan